jballas/web-dev-hw/assignment08/README.md

 ## Free Response

-When creating my HTML website I felt like I spent most of my time making the content, than actual coding.
+When creating my HTML website I felt like I spent most of my time making the content rather than actual coding.
 So, I didn't feel as overwhelmed by everything, I made myself a list for my coding process.
 This allowed me to add HTML in stages and build it up.
 I found a TODO list very helpful toward the end.

 ### Coding Workflow